Bungarus sindanus: Behavior

 Sind kraits are primarily nocturnal, and often (unintentionally) cross paths with humans and domestic animals.
 Usually, people who are bitten simply don't see the animal; its camouflage, colouring and temporarily remaining still are generally enough to protect it, lest it be so effective that they are accidentally stepped on.
 This is when the krait reacts in a scared manner, striking.
 Other instances involve a krait inadvertently showing itself, causing people to overreact.
 When they attempt to scare or kill the krait, they end up being bitten.

 Distribution and habitat

 B. sindanus is found northwestern India, Pakistan, and Afghanistan.
-Within India, specifically, it has been recorded in the states of Gujarat, Maharashtra, Punjab, and Rajasthan.
+Within India, specifically, it has been recorded in the states of Sindh,Gujarat, Maharashtra, Punjab, and Rajasthan.

 The previously considered as subspecies Bungarus sindanus walli Wall, 1907 is now recognized as Bungarus walli Wall, 1907.

 Etymology

 It is known as the Sindh or Sind krait after being originally discovered in the Sindh province, Pakistan.